JeremySCook/JC-Pro-Macro-2/documentation/README.md

 Click the arrow/upload button in the top-left of the Arduino IDE, then hit the reset button directly below
 the encoder knob on the device itself right when the Arduino IDE says uploading, or immediately before.
-Timing is critical here, so it may take you a few tries to ge tit correct.
+Timing is critical here, so it may take you a few tries to get it correct.

-### **need to verify timing/make a new video - will be done soon hopefully. ###

 If the JCPM2 has not been programmed yet, the reset procedure may not be needed, but this shouldn’t hurt.